jss367/blog/_posts/2018-10-11-VSCode-Tips.md

 ## Terminal

 The built-in terminal is a wonderful idea.
-You can pull it up with control + 'backtick', on either mac or windows.
+You can pull it up with control + '&#96;', on either mac or windows.
 You can also pull it up from dragging up from the bottom of the screen.

-test: &#96;

-``control + '`', on``

 ## Jupyter